Cuisine: Asian, Japanese

 - Japanese: "With only 10 seats available at each serving (twice per night), reservations are an absolute must here.
 To find Sushi Ichizu, find Creadz Cafe on Petchaburi Rd, and look across the parking lot for the tiny door which leads to the restaurant.
 It's in the same building as the Classic Chair Co, at the back of the building."

-- Best for Japanese Because: For Bangkok's premiere omakase sushi and one of its most elegant high-end Japanese eating experiences, Sushi Ichizu is unrivalled and brings a new level of sushi appreciation to Thailand.
+- Best for Japanese Because: For Bangkok's premiere omakase sushi and one of its most elegant high-end Japanese eating experiences, Sushi Ichizu brings a new level to Thailand.